 Best Use of Footage in a History Production

 The History Production category recognises uses of archival footage in history-focused films and programmes.
 This includes documentaries or docudramas dealing with historical issues, events or people.
-Productions may be up to a maximum of 60 minutes in length or per each episode.
+This category includes Production of a single episode (up to a maximum of 60 minutes) or a multiple-part series.

 2022 Winner